vcvpaiva/JuanWork/README.md

 First, we want to create representations,  in CNLL-U format (https://universaldependencies.org/format.html) for the sentences/pairs in  https://github.com/vcvpaiva/MathNLI2024-/blob/main/gold-final-0116.txt.

-Second, we want to create Enhanced UDs for thisco corpus.
+Second, we want to create Enhanced UDs for this corpus.
 We can adapt one of the English models.

 We also need to investigate the quality of the CONLLU that we've got.
 For instance, looking at stats.txt we see that we have 10 "dep" dependencies, this is simply a way of UD saying they don't know what's going on.